GabrielJDavila/NewFitnessJournal/README.md

  - Allows users to look at their progress workout by workout / day by day.

 # What I'm Using to Build it:
+ - React.js
- - React Router
+ - React Router implementation
  - JavaScript
  - HTML
- - CSS (might implement Tailwind)
+ - CSS
  - Firestore